kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 doc for an expanded explanation.
 The full [explanation docs page](https://docs.kubewarden.io/explanations/audit-scanner) has further explanation.

-The new Audit Scanner brings all this functionality keeping in line with the modular architecture of Kubewarden.
+The new Audit Scanner brings all this functionality while keeping in line with the modular architecture of Kubewarden.
 It allows operators to scale it as needed, configure its periodicity, monitoring and tracing, and making sure it doesn't influence the PolicyServers in a bad way.